finos/morphir/contribution-guide/verification.md

 ### Verifying a ```morphir-elm``` release

-After upgrade, a series of command must be run on a model to verify the release, below are steps to create a minimal model.
+After upgrade, a series of commands must be run on a model to verify the release, below are steps to create a minimal model.

 #### Creating a Model
-This is to create a sample model to  validate the relase.
+This is to create a sample model to  validate the release.
 The sample model is called ```schedule```

 Create a directory:
 ```